 Then my grandmother burst my bubble.
 One time she was talking to me on the subject and she reminded me that I would find invisibility quite uncomfortable.
 People, not seeing me, would step all over me.
 They would forget to set a place at the dinner table for me; they would sit on me.
 They would turn off the lights in the room because they thought that there was no one there.
-And most importantly they would close the refrigerator door on my invisible hand as I was grabbing for some food.
+And most importantly, they would close the refrigerator door on my invisible hand as I was grabbing for some food.

 Colossians 1:15-16 He is the image of the invisible God [the Father], the firstborn over all creation.
 For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him.

 I John 1:1 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life… .

-Colossians 1:20-22 ...and by Him to reconcile all things to Himself, by Him, whether things on earth or things in heaven having made peace through the blood of His cross.
+Colossians 1:20-22 ...and by Him to reconcile all things to Himself, by Him, whether things on earth or things in heaven, having made peace through the blood of His cross.
 And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled in the body of His flesh through death to present you holy, and blameless, and above reproach in His [the Father’s] sight… .

+Please, turn to Acts 7:55 for more about this invisibility.
 Notice what Stephen, just prior to his death, saw and what he apparently did not see.

-There are a number of other references to the invisibility of God, and I want to review them with you.
-I am not stating these in any special order.
+There are a number of other references to the invisibility of God which I want to review briefly.
+I am not mentioning these in any special order.
 We will begin in I Timothy 1:17.
-Paul, at the end of his comments to Timothy, thanks God for His mercy and concludes with these words:
+Paul, at the end of his comments to Timothy, thanks God for His mercy and then concludes with these words:

 I Timothy 1:17 Now to the King eternal, immortal, invisible, to God who alone is wise, be honor and glory forever and ever.
 Amen.

-I Timothy 6:16 …who alone has immortality dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
+I Timothy 6:16 …who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
 Amen.